KeerthanaS04/Problem_solving/README.md

-# DSA
+# Problem Solving

-Fully dedicated for DSA only.
+Fully dedicated to problem-solving in different languages.